shhossain/computer_science/Algorithms/Stringbasedalgorithms/RabinKarp/readme.md

-# The following code snippet implements Rabin Karp ALgorithm in Python
+ The following code snippet implements Rabin Karp ALgorithm in Python Rabin karp is kind of a string hashing implementation where there are also chances of spurious hits What this algorithm does is that it calculates hash values of strings in such a fashion that the chances of collision two strings having the same hash values are zero to none
-# Rabin karp is kind of a string hashing implementation where there are also chances of spurious hits
+One can understand it even clearly after learning about the concept of rolling hash Complete code :

     class RabinKarp:
     def __init__(self, text, pattern):
         self.text = text
         self.pattern = pattern